 Life groups in the past have studied: Books of the Bible (Romans), Life topics (Relationship), Themes (Missions) and Spiritual Practices (Prayer).

 Cross-cultural service trips and overseas missions allow students to experience and expand their vision of what God is doing and how we can serve around the world.
 These opportunities to serve are a chance to strengthen one’s faith, show compassion, go beyond one’s comfort zone, be exposed to the injustice, and inspire individuals to participate in the work of the kingdom.
-Past mission trips locations have included San Francisco, Houston, Puerto Rico, Kenya, Cambodia, and Mexico.
+Past mission trips locations have included San Francisco, Houston, Medford, Puerto Rico, Kenya, Cambodia, and Mexico.

 Bushnell provides a number of opportunities to serve in the name of Jesus, often partnering alongside local ministries and not-for-profits.
 Through annual events such as Embrace the Community Day and smaller projects throughout the year, Bushnell University students become aware of needs in our community and have an opportunity to love our neighbors.